 Another important benefit of doing a PhD at the UvA is that most PhD vacancies are paid positions.
 This means that, while doing your doctoral research, the University employs you as a staff member.
 This means you benefit from the UvA's terms of employment.
 The UvA also has a housing service for international PHDs, postgraduates and UvA guests.

-The UvA offers a stimulating and innovative research environment where the talents of doctoral researchers can be optimally developed.
-Known for its critical, creative and international climate and for its welcoming atmosphere, the UvA is made up of independent thinkers who love research and who have the courage to ask questions and to disagree with one another.
-The UvA has close links with the city and the local area and, over the next few years, plans to build four open city campuses where academic disciplines converge and the links with society and industry are strengthened.
+When you do research at the UvA you work in a stimulating and innovative environment where your talents can be optimally developed.
+The UvA has a critical, creative and international climate and welcoming atmosphere.
+Join a community of independent thinkers who love research and who have the courage to ask questions and disagree with one another.

-With over 30,000 students and 6,000 staff (employed in teaching, research and support positions), the UvA is of one of Europe’s major universities.
-The UvA is a member of various international consortia of universities and research institutes.
+Joining the UvA also means joining an international research community.
+As one of Europe’s major universities, the UvA is a member of various international consortia of universities and research institutes.
 It is also a member of the League of European Research Universities (LERU) and the global network Universitas21.

 Facts and figures